NikolayNIK/material_table_view/README.md

 Any widget that may need to utilize compositing will either cause an exception or will not work as expected.
-This includes widgets like `RepaintBoundary`, `Opacity`, `ShaderMask`, clipping widgets and more.
+This includes widgets like `RepaintBoundary`, `Opacity`, `ShaderMask`, clipping widgets and more. `Material` widget may only be used with a specified type of `MaterialType.transparency`, which is the only type not requiring compositing.
 For some of these, special alternatives are provided by the package that will work for that purpose (and that purpose only):